 Nerves seem to be magnified in the little square boxes on the computer screen.
 While we are used to interacting in person, there is little distracting us from behaviors on the screen.
 It's important to remember to slow down, and don't forget to breathe.

-Be sure to look at the camera, instead of the person's square, if you are attempting to look them in the eye.
+Be sure to look at the camera, instead of the person's square, when you are speaking to them.
+They will be looking at your square and it will feel like you are making eye contact.
 It will also help you stay focused on what you're saying.

 If you need help with your small business sign up for a free consultation with Out of the Box Advisors.